Dickies: History

 VF Corporation acquired Williamson-Dickie in 2017 for $820 million in cash.
+In late November 2024, it was announced that Dickies' headquarters would be relocating to California by the end of May 2025.

+On November 12, 2025, it was announced that Bluestar Alliance LLC had completed its acquisition of Dickies from VF Corporation for approximately $600 million in cash.

+Williamson-Dickie Europe Ltd

-Williamson-Dickie Europe Ltd is based in the UK in Westfield, Somerset.
+Williamson-Dickie Europe Ltd is based in the U.K. in Westfield, Somerset.
 Previously known as Dickies UK, this division of the company now operates across the entirety of Europe and the Middle East for both the workwear and streetwear product ranges.